Avocarrot/hiring/back-end/code-review-exchange/assignment.md

 Please feel free to suggest anything you think that can be improved.
 Let us know the reasoning behind your suggestions.

+### Where can I find the code to be reviewed?

+1. You should have received a Github classroom link which will give you access to the repo to be reviewed.
+2. Click on the Pull Request tab and create a new Pull Request with base branch ```master``` and source branch ```feat/ad-exchange```.
+3. Add your review comments in that Pull Request.

 ## Task 2

 Implement your suggested improvements and implement end-to-end test cases to check that the business requirements are satisfied.